cowsql/go-cowsql/README.md

 Shell
 ------

-A basic SQLite-like CowSQL shell is available in the `cowsql-tools` package or can be built with:
+A basic SQLite-like cowsql shell is available in the `cowsql-tools` package or can be built with:
 ```
 go install -tags libsqlite3 ./cmd/cowsql